- Hands-on coursework

 Tulane's School of Architecture offers scholarship opportunities to students with demonstrated need.
 In order to be considered for scholarship opportunities, you must submit your scholarship application by the financial aid application deadline.
 If you need assistance completing your application or have questions about scholarships, email email@example.com for more information.

-Our first day of class will be Monday, 6th.
-Your Teaching Assistants (TAs) will meet you after breakfast and walk you over to the Architecture Building.
+On the first day of residential sessions, Teaching Assistants (TAs) will meet you after breakfast and walk you over to the Architecture Building.
 All of our classes will be in the Architecture Building, which is also called Richardson Memorial Hall – a beautiful Neo-Georgian building located in the Academic Quad of campus near St. Charles Avenue.